 No, we do not currently offer job placement assistance, internships, or career services assistance.
 However, the classes are excellent for networking purposes.
 To new students or those interested to join the field, we recommend getting involved with your local PMI chapter.
 The PMI association offers volunteer and networking opportunities.
 Volunteering with PMI provides you with the experience hours that are applicable towards the certification exams.
 Starting out in the field you will want to pursue entry level positions, such as a ‘project coordinator’.
 Here is a link to San Diego’s local PMI chapter: www.pmi-sd.org.
 Click here to view a list of PMI-SD’s upcoming events.

-Most, but not all of our online courses are asynchronous, which means that you can login and complete your work anytime 24/7.
+Most, but not all, of our online courses are asynchronous, which means that you can login and complete your work anytime 24/7.
 The lessons for each week are accessible via Blackboard, our online learning management system.
 While you can view the lectures and participate at your preferred time, you may have weekly assignments, quizzes and/or tests that are due on specific dates.
-Our new virtual reality courses allow you to interact with instructors and peers in real-time from your home or office.
-These courses have specific meeting dates and times.

 Click on the “Apply Now” button on the certificate page.
 Complete the required fields on the application.
 Then click the “Save” button.
 Once you have saved the application, be sure to click the “Submit” button.
 You can track the progress of your application at My Extension.
 After acceptance, there is a one-time certificate fee due that secures your place as a certificate student.